lottimate/anynines/documentation.md

             - Created root and korifi namespaces
             - Created a personal access token on dockerhub
             - Created a secret for the root-namespace named "image-registry-credentials"
+            - Installed Contour as Gateway Provisioner with gateway API experimental channel
+            - Created a gatewayclass